NPS Redesign

 A fresh look, a better navigation system, and an experience crafted around creating the best National parks adventure experience.

-The right job for the right people
+The right job for the right people!

 Realistically, this wasn’t a linear path to success.
 This was an arduous yet adventurous 5-week journey to address a problem at its roots and change it for the better.
 But, for a 5-week redesign challenge, we were extremely efficient.
 Part of this is because the group we curated took advantage of everyone's strengths and challenged us to improve our weaknesses!